Lleida CF: History

 In mid-May 2011, historic club Unió Esportiva Lleida was liquidated due to a €27.2 million debt.
 Its berth was auctioned and acquired by an entrepreneur from Lleida, Sisco Pujol, who created the new Lleida Esportiu, which started competing in Segunda División B; the club was also scheduled to take part in the 2011–12 Copa del Rey, in place of Unió Esportiva.
 Emili Vicente, the last manager of the previous club, was the first manager of the new one.

 Esportiu played its first friendly game on 6 August 2011, with Poblade Mafumet (2–0); fifteen days later the team played its first official match, losing 1–3 at home to Reus.
 The cup campaign ended in the first round with a loss by the same score at Andorra.
 In 2013, just in their second season, Lleida played for the first time the promotion playoffs to Segunda División, as they did a year later, losing respectively to Real Jaén and Leganés; Toni Seligrat led the team in both seasons.
 In 2016, their third try in four years, the team lost in the playoff final to Sevilla Atlético, after a penalty shootout.

 In the 2017–18 Copa del Rey, Lleida reached for the first time the round of 16 after eliminating top-level side Real Sociedad, by overcoming a disadvantage of three goals in the aggregate score in the previous round.
 In their first appearance in the round of 16, the club was eliminated by Atlético Madrid 7–0 on aggregate.

 After a league restructuring, Lleida ended up in the new fourth-tier Segunda Federación for the 2021–22 season.
 In a first playoff for six years, the club lost to the seeded Sestao River Club after a goalless draw on 21 May.

 In April 2024, Lleida Esportiu announced a name change to Lleida Club de Futbol to avoid legal issues.
+In July 2025, the club was administratively relegated to the Tercera Federación (fifth-tier) due to various non-payment issues.
+Another relegation followed in the following year, with the club entering a liquidation process in June 2026.

-In July 2025, Lleida CF was administratively relegated to the Tercera Federación (fifth-tier) due to various non-payment issues.
+On 2 July 2026, Lleida CF announced that Lleida 1939, a new project starting in the Quarta Catalana, had acquired the brand, social media and historic trophies of the club, also including the historic accolades of UE Lleida.